sylk80/Connect_Four/docs/NOTES.md

 :dart: Start message should be displayed :heavy_check_mark:

-:dart: Creation message should be displayed
+:dart: Creation message should be displayed :heavy_check_mark: